utrustdev/xMoney-Crypto-for-WooCommerce/README.md

 4. Click on _Utrust_.
 5. Add your `Api Key` and `Webhook Secret` and click _Save_.
 6. (Optional) You can change the `Callback URL` if you are not using the default WooCommerce API.

+   :warning: Make sure all your products have the `SKU` attribute, otherwise the buyer will get an error on checkout.

 ### Known conflicts with other Plugins